l-korous/aiTrader/README.md

 		* as you can guess, the numbers represent the iBarsFuture, iBarsPast, iPipsToGain values, in what follows the string **H1-BUY-EURUSD-60-10-100-NoVolume-Training** will be referred to as **CASE_IDENTIFIER**
 		* if you set iDatasetType to LkTest, the files will have 'test' prepended to them.
 Of course standard ML practices like ~ 80 / 20 distribution between training and test data should be followed
 			* since we will want to have some validation as well, I recommend not setting the training / test data to the most recent.
 Instead maybe use last 3 months up to today for validation, 3-6 months before that for testing, and 2-3 years before that for training
-	9. I recommend inspecting the data:
+	9. You will need to do steps 7 and 8 twice - once for training data, once for test data (you should be only changing the iDatasetType, and the time Date on the Settings tab).
+After that, I recommend inspecting the data:
 		* the variables are just as many past returns (per timeframe) as iBarsPast specified.
 Plus that many relative volumes - as a large array per timeframe (**this is probably something that can be improved for better results**)
 		* the results (labels) are just the labels.
 For LkBuy, positive is represented by 1, for LkSell, positive is represented by 2, for LkBuyAndSell buy label is 1, sell label is 2
 5. Training of the model